 His debut album ‘What Do You Think about the Car?’ is due to be released the 21st July 2017 with limited edition vinyl on sale.
 The album is set out shine all of his previous singles and give us a feel for him as an artist and to progress as a something more.
 Declan McKenna is definitely one to keep an eye out in future his rich guitar tones and eye for detail.

 You’ll definitely want to buy this record if indie, guitar music that talks about the struggles in our society is your thing.
 The record doesn’t displease, it informs and makes you have fun.
 It’s the new generation of Punk!

 21st Century ‘Pog Rock’ Kings are back

-This new record from the four young Irish lads is doing their thing for charity again, this time it is for CANTEEN Ireland by producing a limited 7” vinyl.
+This new record from the four young Irish lads shows them doing their thing for charity again, this time it is for CANTEEN Ireland by producing a limited 7” vinyl.
 All proceeds from this record will go to the chosen charity which brings support groups together for young people between the ages of 12 and 25 years who have or have had cancer – the only support group in Ireland specifically for young people with cancer.
-Ireland has a huge problem with lack of funding for programmes that support people get back on their feet after fighting an illness and finding that place to encourage people to get back in to a normal daily routine.
-The Strypes have put a lot of gigs on I the past for charity and supporting some of the biggest charity gigs which has huge names on the line up.
+Ireland has a huge problem with lack of funding for programs that support people get back on their feet after fighting an illness and finding that place to encourage people to get back in to a normal daily routine.
+The Strypes have put a lot of gigs on in the past for charities and supporting some of the biggest charity gigs which has huge names on the line up.

 Is this record giving us a taste of their upcoming album?
 I think so, it’s the voice of Ross Farrelly which has changed into soft tones, hinting at the Americanised voice for effect.
 The electricity the band has when they’re together is a beautiful site and even on this record you can feel it!